taataa/taach/README.md

 ### taach.version

 The version string.
-Identical to version string in package.json.
+Identical to the version string in package.json.

     > taach.version
     '1.2.3'

+## For developers

-## Architecture
+### Architecture

 Dependency tree:

 - taach
   - version
   - Touchable
-    - MicroManager
+    - Manager
       - taaspace
-      - MicroRecognizer
-        - MicroModel
       - nudged
+      - Recognizer

+### Example applications

+Build an example app:

+    $ npm run build:ex:<appname>

+Play with the apps on devices in the same local network, by starting a local static file server.
+It will give you a QR code of the URL to the examples.

+    $ npm start

 ## License